-- If you paid more than $600 to a freelance website designer you must file Form 1099-MISC
+- If you paid more than $600 to a freelance website designer, you must file Form 1099-MISC

-- If you have convertible notes payable that accrue interest during the year you must file Form 1099-INT
+- If you have convertible notes payable that accrue interest during the year, you must file Form 1099-INT

-- If you paid dividends to inventors you must file Form 1099-DIV
+- If you paid dividends to inventors, you must file Form 1099-DIV

-- All amounts paid to law firms must be reported on a 1099 regardless if the law firm is categorized as a corporation and even if the amounts are less than $600
+- All amounts paid to law firms must be reported on a 1099, regardless if the law firm is categorized as a corporation and even if the amounts are less than $600

-Accounting Best Practices for 1099s
+Here Are The Accounting Best Practices for 1099s

 Good recordkeeping is key to fulfilling this requirement and meeting the January 31st deadline:

-Common Mistakes to Avoid
+These Are Common Mistakes To Avoid

-The following are some examples of mistakes commonly made by small business owners when it comes to 1099 rules:
+Below are some examples of mistakes commonly made by small business owners when it comes to 1099 rules:

 - Classifying employees as a 1099 vendor when they meet the IRS definition of a W2 full-time employee.